pendulum-chain/substrate-stellar-sdk/autogenerator/README.md

 # Generator of Stellar XDR type Encoder/Decoder

 The code in this directory generates a Rust decoder and encoder of all XDR types used in Stellar.
-The generated crate is to be used with [Substrate](https://www.substrate.io/).

-This generates the crate `substrate-stellar-xdr` on [crates.io](https://crates.io/crates/substrate-stellar-xdr).
+It generates the code in the file `src/xdr/types.rs`

 # How to use